When a traveler faces grief in Varanasi, his perspective on life and death goes up in smoke.

 We bumped up to the riverbank, and Nehna pulled in the oars.
 I’d been looking across to this side of the Ganges, and its emptiness, ever since I arrived.
 This side of the river is completely uninhabited, with absolutely no signs of human handiwork—Varanasi’s antipode, a barren yin landscape to Varanasi’s baroque yang.
 It makes the habitable side of the river, the one crammed with crumbling palaces and crawling with living beings, feel like the beginning of the world, the place where civilization starts, the spot that, five days earlier, I was told is the epicenter of creation.
 Or, depending on how you look at it, the place where civilization ends, and thus begins all over again.
 Which was suddenly all starting to make sense, since a sadhu or a pilgrim or even an auto-rickshaw driver will remind you, as they did me, that in Varanasi there are no beginnings and endings, only passages and transformations.

 Here I was, being rowed across the Ganges by the Dom Raja himself.
 It almost felt like I was physically making the postcremation journey to moksha.
 Perhaps I was nearing ananda, just as Seatia Nararyna, the 85-year-old man I met at Moksha Bhavan on my first day in town, had advised me: bliss through nothingness, the kind of state a Hindu (or a Buddhist) tries to attain during meditation.
-Symbolically, the far side of the Ganges is devoid of desire and ego and grasping, because, well, there’s really nothing there.
+Symbolically, the far side of the Ganges is devoid of desire and ego and grasping, because, well, there’s really

 I’m a long way from the bliss that Mr. Nararyna charged me to go and seek.
 But this I learned in Varanasi: I had walked through the fire during those unlit days a couple of years ago.
 I did it just after stepping away from that ledge.
 But it took coming here, talking to the doms and the mourners about death, feeling the vast blankness across the most holy river in Hinduism, to see that I only needed to let go, to realize that in nothingness is clarity and in clarity is peace.
 For nothingness isn’t empty; it is the beginning of a hitherto unknown spirit we have the ability to tap into.